loganwatchorn/notes-pmpp/notes/chapter07.md

 The computational intensity of this algorithm is approximately `O(T^2 * F^2 / (T + F)) FLOP/B` where T is the width of the output tile and F is the width of the filter.
 Refer to page 167 for precise calculation.

 ## 7.5 Tiled convolution using caches for halo cells
+The halo cells of an input tile are also the internal cells of neighboring input tiles, so it is likely they will exist within a cache.
+Because of this, we may avoid loading them into device shared memory.

+## 7.6 Summary
+Some applications of convolution are Convolutional Neural Networks (Chapter 16), and grid point force computations, used in Iterative MRI Reconstruction (Chapter 17).

+A similar pattern, stencil (next chapter), can be used in partial differential equation solvers.